alanbchristie/PyBdEcho/README.md

 If all's gone well after rebooting the RED LED will extinguish after a few seconds and the GREEN LED should be slowly toggling (with a period of 1.5 seconds).
-The toggling LED indicates that the record/playback loop is _on-hold_.
+The toggling LED indicates that the record/playback loop is _on-hold_, i.e. is running but not _listening_.
+The _on-hold_ mode is great for live presentations to avoid the board triggering on your speech until you're ready.

 Hitting the `USR` button will put the board into _listen_ mode (indicated by a solid GREEN LED).
-When _listening_ you should be able to speak (closely to the microphone) and, when you've stopped speaking (or exhausted the recording buffer) the device should playback what it heard.
+When _listening_ you should be able to speak (closely to the microphone) and, when you've stopped speaking (or when the recording buffer is exhausted) the device should replay what it heard.

 Hitting the `USR` button will toggle the device between its _on-hold_ and _listening_ modes.